 For more information on the history and traditions of Ndebele mural painting there is an informative article on Amusing Planet.

-Starting with an introduction to Ndebele art for students, the presentations takes you step-by-step.
+Starting with an introduction to Ndebele art for students, the presentations take you step-by-step.
 Practical activities include:

 - mind-mapping personal symbols